josephwilk/amrita/README.md

       [1, 2, 3, 4] |> has_prefix [1, 2]

       {1, 2, 3, 4} |> has_prefix {1, 2}

-    end
+      "I cannot explain myself for I am not myself" |> has_prefix "I" end

     fact "has_suffix checks if the end of a collection matches" do [1, 2, 3, 4 ,5] |> has_suffix [4, 5]

       {1, 2, 3, 4} |> has_suffix {3, 4}

-    end
+      "I cannot explain myself for I am not myself" |> has_suffix "myself" end

     fact "for_all checks if a predicate holds for all elements" do